molinadavid/teslabox/README.md

 - Log level (log verbosity.
 Default: Warn)
 - Email recipients (comma seperated list of email addresses to notify)
 - Telegram recipients (comma seperated list of Telegram Chat IDs to notify)
-- Create dashcam clips (uploads dashcam/track events.
+- Create dashcam clips (uploads and notifies of dashcam/track events.
 Default: Enabled)
-- Send dashcam notifications (notifies of dashcam/track events.
-Default: Enabled)
 - Quality (the higher you set this, the more space each clip would take.
-Default: Low)
+Default: Medium)
 - Duration (the longer you set this, the more time and space each clip would take.
 Default: 45)
-- Create sentry clips (processes sentry events.
+- Create sentry clips (uploads and notifies of sentry events.
 Default: Enabled)
-- Send sentry notifications (notifies of sentry events.
-Default: Disabled)
-- Send early warning (notifies immediately of sentry events with a short clip.
-Default: Enabled)
 - Quality (the higher you set this, the more space each clip would take.
-Default: Medium)
+Default: High)
 - Duration (the longer you set this, the more time and space each clip would take.
 Default: 30)
 - Stream (enables streaming.
 Default: Disabled)
 - Copy streams (uploads streams to remote location.
 Default: Disabled)